madoublet/respond/README.md

 View our documentation at: http://respondcms.com/page/documentation

-This is the dev branch for Respond 2.11 (June 2014)
+The current version is Respond 2.11

 New in 2.11:
 - UI tweaks
 - Improved on-boarding experience
+- Role based permissions

 Bug fixes:
 - TBD